Minority Status

 I don’t know why the name Rainbow City Band didn’t clue me in.
 Probably because we refer to Seattle in so many different ways: The Emerald City, The Jet City, Queen City (no hint of suspicion there, either).
 “Rainbow” simply suggested something inclusive, maybe a little Jesse Jackson-ish.
 And I must not have perused the web site, relying instead on my email communication with this fellow.

 So there I was, enjoying playing with a fine group of musicians, directed by two terrific folks whose day jobs are as middle school band directors, harboring a guilty secret, feeling like an impostor.
-I played through the rehearsal anyway, since I wanted the reps ahead of the OSU reunion.
-Then, at the end, I outed myself to the membership chairman and was prepared for a nice-knowin’-ya.
-Instead, I was assured that there were a few other straight folks in the band, and that I was welcome to participate.
+I played through the rehearsal anyway, since I was enjoying myself musically in a way that I hadn’t in decades.

 I paid my dues and went to their rehearsal the next week, on the heels of my weekend playing frenzy in Columbus, and it clicked right into place - I’m playing well enough not to destroy their ensemble and it’s very satisfying.
-And since, in high school, the jocks all thought us band geeks were gay anyway, the ambiance doesn’t represent all that much of a paradigm shift.
+And since, in high school, the jocks all thought we band geeks were gay anyway, the ambiance doesn’t represent all that much of a paradigm shift.

 We have a concert at the end of October, and I understand my gay friends are looking forward to the spectacle.

-1. I’m glad your trumpet is out of the closet!
+I’m glad your trumpet is out of the closet!

 EXCELLENT, Phil!
 “Inclusiveness” rolls both ways.
 I’m really glad you have been made to feel so welcome.
 If Dick Jones’ experience as a “returning to performance music in mid-lifer” is any example, you will have a blast!